 Due to the Covid-19 pandemic, this tour was suspended and has yet to return live.

-This is actually the only company that currently offers a pay-what-you-want tour after dark in Barcelona, and the service focuses on a variety of subjects including the actions of infamous criminals and the favorite bars of famous artists.
+And the service focuses on a variety of subjects including the actions of infamous criminals and the favorite bars of famous artists.

 Starting at 21:00 (9 pm) every Tuesday and Friday, you can rest assured that this tour will not only start after the sun goes down on most days, but it will also last for approximately 2 hours until 23:00 (11 pm).